heidihw/lilyvale/APIDOC.md

 **Returned Data Format**: JSON

 **Description:** Writes a new review with the given title, rating, and description.
 Returns the information for the posted review, including the review id, item id, and user id, as well as the provided title, rating, and description.
+- The user must have purchased the item before.
+- The user must be logged in.

 **Example Request:** POST request with parameters of `title=Cool!`, `stars=5`, and `description=Omg!
 I love itttt!`